Skip to main content

 (Future Chris here, they left on Sunday, but I’m only now getting this post up.
 My qual is tomorrow morning, and I ended up studying for that instead of revising this.
 I’m still going to write up how I organized my thoughts on Fourier Analysis, but it’ll probably be after I actually take the exam.
 Wish me luck!)

-Let $X$ be a complete metric space2
+Let X be a complete metric space2

-Then $X$ is not meagre in itself.
+Then X is not meagre in itself.

 Another way of phrasing the result, which sounds less obvious by expanding some of the complexity trapped in the word “meagre”, is very useful in practice:

-Let $X$ be a complete metric space3, and let $U_n$ be a countable family of dense open sets in $X$
+Let X be a complete metric space3, and let Un be a countable family of dense open sets in X

-Then $\bigcap U_n$ is still dense in $X$4.
+Then Un is still dense in X4.

 This result, which especially in its first form seems obvious, has a surprising number of consequences.
 I’ll give some applications here, particularly applications which are relevant for qual-related counterexamples, but if you want more you should see here for a long list, and here for what is essentially a “user manual” for proving existence results using the Baire Category Theorem!